sherryHuan/SSL_BYOL_MIM_Contrastive/README.md

-# Self Supervised Learning in Plant Disease Detection
+# Plant Disease Detection using Unified Self-Supervised Learning
 ---
 This repository provides the implementation of the paper.